codethecoffee/sujunglee.github.io/README.md

-# Suzy (Sujung) Lee's Portfolio
+# Sujung Lee's Portfolio

-This is a portfolio for Suzy Lee, a computer science student attending Northwestern.
+This is a portfolio for Sujung Lee (usually called Suzy), a sophomore pursuing a Bachelor's in Computer Science at Northwestern.

-Click <a href="https://sujunglee2020.github.io/portfolio/">here</a> to view the portfolio.
+Go to https://sujunglee.com to view her portfolio.